VintageNOW fashion show returns with futuristic theme, charity focus t...

-The VintageNOW fashion show is back this year for its 15th year — 14th show because of COVID-19 — and will be held at 7:30 p.m. (doors open at 6 p.m.)
+The VintageNOW fashion show is back for its 15th year — 14th show because of COVID-19 — and will be held at 7:30 p.m. (doors open at 6 p.m.)
 Saturday, Oct.
 12, at the Show Me Center in Cape Girardeau.

 This year, the fashion show has a new theme, “emPower: Journey to the Future”.
 Deb Maevers, founder and director of VintageNOW said this theme has been on its shortlist and she believes now is the right time to use it.